IXOPAY Review

 Similar payment processing solutions

-Corefy offers 600+ connectors with lower minimum volume and no contract lock-in — though IXOPAY's 500+ adapters have closed that gap.
+Corefy offers 600+ connectors with lower minimum volume and no contract lock-in, though IXOPAY's 500+ adapters have closed that gap.
 Finera provides AI-based smart routing with a similar connector count and London-based iGaming focus.
 Primer brings a visual drag-and-drop routing builder that non-technical teams can configure without writing rules.
 Nuvei combines orchestration with direct acquiring, eliminating the PSP layer entirely for operators who prefer one provider.
-Solidgate adds direct acquiring with published pricing and LATAM/APAC coverage.
 Most operators evaluating IXOPAY should also evaluate at least one competitor that bundles acquiring with orchestration to compare total cost.

 When to Choose an Alternative

 Choose Finera if AI-based smart routing matters more than white-label maturity.
-Similar pricing range, 600+ connectors, no contract lock-in, London-based team with explicit iGaming focus.
-Founded 2021 so shorter track record.
+Similar pricing range, 600+ connectors, no contract lock-in, Cyprus-based team with explicit iGaming focus.
+Shorter track record (public launch March 2025).

 Choose Nuvei if you want orchestration bundled with direct acquiring.
-700+ methods, 50+ markets, named iGaming clients, AI routing.
+720+ methods, 52 markets by Nuvei's count, named iGaming clients, AI routing.
 Eliminates the multi-PSP complexity that IXOPAY is designed to manage.

 Corefy